xiangjunn/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting an event

-1. Deleting a person while all persons are being shown
+1. Deleting an event while all events are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   Prerequisites: List all events using the `elist` command.
+Multiple events in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `edelete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First event is deleted from the list.
+Details of the deleted event shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `edelete 0`<br>
-      Expected: No person is deleted.
+      Expected: No event is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `edelete`, `edelete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+   5. Test case: `edelete 1-2`<br>
+      Expected: First and second event are deleted from the list.
+Details of the deleted events shown in the status message.
+Timestamp in the status bar is updated.

+   6. Test case: `edelete 2-1` (invalid range)<br>
+      Expected: No event is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   7. Test case: `edelete 1-x` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+2. _{ more test cases …​ }_

 ### Saving data